jsiek/arete/README.md

 rec X ⟨ int, X* ⟩
 ```

-(Recursive types are unweildy to deal with directly, so there are
+(Recursive types are unweildy to deal with directly, so the plan is to
-plans to add syntactic sugar for them.)
+add syntactic sugar for them.)

 ### <a name="rec_type_var"></a>Type Variable Occurence